 Archived Campaigns & Projects

-This page is an archive of materials from the campaigns, projects, and programs that we’ve closed or otherwise ended.
+This section is an archive of materials from the campaigns, projects, and programs that we’ve closed or otherwise ended.
 There are additional materials that exist only in physical form – for those interested in visiting our physical archive, please reach out.

 Katal in Connecticut (2015-2025)

-Less is more NY – Parole Reform in New York – #LessIsMoreNY (2018 – 2022)
+Parole Reform in New York – #LessIsMoreNY (2018 – 2023)

-Bail Reform in New York – #BailReformNY (2017 – 2019)
+Bail Reform in New York – #BailReformNY (2017 – 2021)

 For decades in New York, tens of thousands of people were caged pretrial every day in local jails – incarcerated only because they didn’t have the means to pay bail.
 This drove up jail populations everywhere, including at Rikers Island.
 In 2017, Katal launched #BailReformNY, a campaign to overhaul and reform New York’s bail practices.
 In 2019, Katal and our partners won major bail reforms, leading to dramatic reductions in the state’s pretrial population in local jails.
+We spent the next two years working to defend the reforms from attacks by opponents.

 When the COVID-19 pandemic hit, we knew that jails and prisons would be super-spreader sites.
 Katal launched our #FreeThemNow campaigns in Connecticut and New York, demanding that 1) incarcerated people be released, and 2) basic preventative tools like masks and soap be provided to incarcerated people.
+Our online #FreeThemNow archive brings together many of the graphics, materials, and resources we created and distributed during the period of these campaigns.

 Albany lead (project (2016 – 2019)

-Speedy Trial Now – the fight for Kalief’s Law in New York (2016-2017)
+Speedy Trial Now – the fight for Kalief’s Law in New York (2016-2018)

 Kalief Browder, a young man from the Bronx, was accused of stealing a backpack, arrested, and sent to Rikers, where he spent three harrowing years.
 Kalief maintained his innocence, the charges were eventually dropped and he was released.
 But his family continued the fight for justice and Kalief’s story came to exemplify the horrors of Rikers and a broken system.
 Katal’s first statewide legislative campaign, was launched in 2016 to pass Kalief’s Law, was aimed at ensuring everyone’s constitutional right to a speedy trial.
 In 2018, the fight for speedy trial reform was folded into larger pretrial reform efforts, including bail reform.
 Find some of our archived speedy trial reform campaign materials here.